mmiz02/portfoliomachinelearning/grad.md

 y = np.array([5,7,9,11,13])
 ```

-The cost function used was the Mean Squared Erroro (MSE), and I tracked how the cost changed over multiple iterations.<br>
+The cost function used was the Mean Squared Error (MSE), and I tracked how the cost changed over multiple iterations.<br>

 I experimented with different scenarios:<br>
 #### 1. Medium iterations with high learning rate (iterations = 100, learning rate = 0.5):<br>
 In this case, the algorithm diverged.
 The values of the slope (m) and the intercept (b) increased dramatically and alternated betweeen positive and negative values.
-The cost increased rapidly instead of deceasing, showing that the learning rate was too high and caused the algorithm to overshoot the global minimum.<br>
+The cost increased rapidly instead of decreasing, showing that the learning rate was too high and caused the algorithm to overshoot the global minimum.<br>
 ![My Image](cost1.png)
 *Figure 1: Line plot showing Cost decrease for medium iterations with high learning rate.*<br>
 #### 2. High iterations with low learning rate (iterations = 1000, learning rate = 0.08):<br>